Everything You Always Wanted to Know About XVA Model Risk but Were Afraid to Ask

-We describe the application of the Standard Initial Margin Model to Swaps and European Swaptions at trade level.
-We considered ISDA-SIMM Version 2.1 in order to be consistent with the valuation date considered (28 December 2018) \footnote{Version 2.1 was effective from 1 December 2018 to 30 November 2019 when Version 2.2 was published.} used in our analyses.
+In this appendix we describe the implementation of the ISDA Standard Initial Margin Model with respect to interest rate Swaps and Swaptions investigated in this paper (at trade level).
+In particular, we considered ISDA-SIMM Version 2.1 in order to be consistent with the valuation date considered (28 December 2018) \footnote{Version 2.1 was effective from 1 December 2018 to 30 November 2019 when Version 2.2 was published.
+In particular, the values reported in this appendix refer to Version 2.1.} used in our analyses.
 Further details may be found in \cite{ISDA18}.
-As shown in sec.~\ref{section: im definitions}, IM for a Swap and an European Swaption is given by
+As shown in app.~\ref{app:collateral IM definitions}, IM for a Swap and an European Swaption is given by

-The details on the calculation process for the three IM components are given in paragraphs below.
+The details on the calculation process for the three IM components are given in sections below.